Neural-Systems-at-UIO/QUINT_webtools/docs/QUINTintro.rst

 ==================

 .. tip::
-   The QUINT workflow is now accessible as a suite of web-based tools through the Community apps in the EBRAINS collaboratory.
+   The QUINT workflow is now available in the EBRAINS Collaboratory as a suite of web-based tools accessible through the Community apps.

    Visit `EBRAINS <https://ebrains.eu/service/quint/>`_ for more information about QUINT.